 Building on earlier research funded by Action Medical Research, Professor Bobby Gaspar and Dr Claire Booth, of University College London’s Institute of Child Health, are moving one step closer to helping boys with XLP.

 “We now know which gene causes it and we know what that gene does,” says Professor Booth.

 Action funding enabled the project team to modify the faulty gene in T-cells, from the child’s own immune system.
 This work has shown that these modified cells correct some of the symptoms of XLP in the laboratory.

 Professor Booth said, “This would not have happened without Action funding – we have shown this approach can work and is worth progressing to the clinic.”

-A clinical trial is now planned for 2021 with the hope of developing a cure for boys with XLP that will enable them to live normal lives.
+The next step will be a clinical trial with the hope of developing a cure for boys with XLP that will enable them to live normal lives.